shrkabir/shrkabir/README.md

-- 👋 Hi, I’m Ahmed Shahriar Kabir
+- 👋 Hi, I’m Ahmed Shahriar Kabir.
+- I am a software developer.
+I use PHP, Laravel etc. to develop web based software.
-- 👀 I’m interested in learning and developing new things
+- 👀 I’m interested in learning and developing new things.
-- 🌱 I’m currently learning Vue JS
+- 🌱 I’m currently learning advanced topics of Vue JS.

 <!---
 shrkabir/shrkabir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.